ni/nilrt-snac-guide/source/appendix_1.rst

 Configure System Logging
 ~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Install syslog-ng, if it is not already.
+Install syslog-ng, if it is not already installed.

     `opkg install syslog-ng`